Double lesson in digital skills: Weddou Maouloud in the virtual classroom

 I found the experience extremely rewarding as it enabled me to validate my digital skills in a clear and professional manner, while also serving as an in-depth review of key functionalities I use daily.

-Tamakoun – as a new virtual classroom for Mauritania’s administrative staff – is specifically designed to meet the learning needs of workers across various sectors.
+Tamakoun – as a new virtual classroom for Mauritania’s administrative staff – is specifically designed to meet the learning needs of employees across various sectors.
 The platform offers multiple learning tracks: a general course on digital skills applicable to all fields of activity and specialised tracks tailored to specific occupations.
 Upon successful completion of each track, learners receive a nationally recognised digital skills certificate.

-Pilot test at the Centre de Formation et d'Echanges à Distance (CFED), @GIZ
+Pilot test at the Centre de Formation et d'Echanges à Distance (CFED), @ GIZ

 Following the pilot, Weddou Maouloud and other participants were eager to continue their learning journey independently.
 Weddou highlighted the platform’s benefits for his personal learning path: